opendatamesh-initiative/odm-site-platform/docs/api-doc/index.md

 # API Documentation

-This section lists the API documentation for any module of the ODM Platform.
+This page contains the API documentation for the *Control Plane* services of the ODM Platform.

-Such documentation is automatically generated through Maven, OpenAPI and <a href="https://redocly.com/" target="_blank">Redocli</a> for any module of the *Control Plane* (previously called *Product Plane*).
+Such documentation is automatically generated through Maven, OpenAPI and <a href="https://redocly.com/" target="_blank">Redocli</a> for any module of the *Control Plane* (formerly the *Product Plane*).

-??? info
+!!! info
     Documentation is only available for the latest version.
 It is not yet available for the Marketplace Service

-??? doc-block "1.0.34"
+??? doc-block "1.0"

     * <a href="../../../assets/redoc/doc/1.0.34/blueprint-server.html" target="_blank">Blueprint Server</a>
     * <a href="../../../assets/redoc/doc/1.0.34/devops-server.html" target="_blank">Devops Server</a>